 Traversing the monotonous sage-brush lands of the West I reasoned thus-how absurd the dogma that-"Whatever is is right."
+True, as a speculative theory is right."
 True, as a speculative theory it ripples along in some respects rather smoothly, but when put to the practical test it breaks down utterly.
-The theory destroys all moral distinctions-ignores all responsibility, and makes man a foot-ball to be kicked through, and hurled out of, the world!
+The theory destroys all moral distinctions-ignores all responsibility, and makes man a foot-ball be aicked through, and hurled out of, the world!
 Few are brazen enough to say squarely, that lying, thieving and murder are right.
-Reason, intuition and conscience, all protest.
-So long as physics recognizes heat and cold; so long as mathematics cognizes straight lines and curves, just so long will sound ethical thinkers recognize the existence of right and wrong, good and bad.
-And further: evil is not undeveloped good any more than drunkenness is undeveloped temperance.
+Reason, intuition and conscience. all protest.
+Bo long as physics recognizes heat and cold; so ling as mathematics cog nizes straight lines and curves, just so long will sound ethical thinkers recognize the existence of right and wrong, good and bad.
+And further : evil is not "undeveloped good" any more than drunkenness is undeveloped temperance.